What personal information do we hold?

-We will seek parental consent for images of children under the age of 16.
+We will seek parental consent for images collected of children under the age of 16 years old.

-We may collect your information in images taken at events you attend and through the consent form that we will ask you to complete.
+We may collect your personal information in images taken at events and through the consent form, which we will ask you to complete.

-We will only use your images for the specific purposes detailed in the consent form.
-Should we wish at a future date to use the images in a different way to those you have consented to, we will contact you using the details you have provided to seek your permission.
+The OPCC will only use your images for the specific purposes detailed in the consent form.
+In the future, if we want to use the images in a different way, we will contact you.
+We will use the contact details, which you have provided, to seek your permission.

-We will not use your images in a different way if we do not hold contact details for you to enable us to obtain consent.
+We will not use your images in a different way if we do not have your contact details to enable us to obtain consent.

 What is the legal basis for our use of your personal information?